Jbleezy/BO1-Reimagined/README.md

 * Removed headshot aim assist with controllers

 ### Mule Kick
-* Only available on Call of the Dead, Shangri-La, and Moon
+* Removed on Nacht Der Untoten, Verruckt, Shi No Numa, Der Riese, and Five
 * Fixed not being available when playing offline on every map except for Moon
 * Added jingle
 * Fixed 3rd person model